DHTMLX/gantt-docs/data/desktop/fullscreen_mode.md

 Gantt with the header/toolbar in the Fullscreen
 --------------------------------------------------

-DHTMLXGantt API provides a possibility to extend the gantt to the fullscreen mode via the **getFullscreenElement()** method of the *fullscreen* object:
+Gantt API provides a possibility to extend the gantt to the fullscreen mode via the **getFullscreenElement()** method of the *fullscreen* object:

 ~~~js
 gantt.ext.fullscreen.getFullscreenElement();